sf-wdi-24/modules/how-tos/rails/image-uploading/readme.md

 Image still not loading?
 Here are some things to check:

 *  Is your image uploading?
 Check in the S3 bucket.
 *  Are you getting an "Access Denied" error?
-Check that your AWS credentials are correct in you `.env` file.
+Check that your AWS credentials are correct in your `.env` file.

 ## Resources